 9 Superior Tips For Resin Art Beginners

-As an Amazon Associate this post contains affiliate links for which I may be compensated a small amount if you should choose to click and purchase something through them.
+As an Amazon Associate, this post contains affiliate links, for which I may be compensated a small amount if you click on one and purchase something through it.
 This is at no extra cost to you.

-Of course if you are just starting out, this is going to be a big decision.
-In fact you may not even know that different types of resin exist.
+Of course, this will be a big decision if you are just starting out.
+You may not even know that different types of resin exist.
 Here are the types you should know about.

 Epoxy Resin is the most commonly used resin for crafting and is by far the easiest to work with.
-If you are just starting out, this is the specific type of resin I would recommend for you to use.
+I recommend this specific type of resin if you are just starting out.

 • Longer Shelf Life